vs Cin7Vendor comparison

 Cin7 is a seller-side multi-channel inventory platform with procurement as a feature.
 LineNow is a buyer-side closed-loop procurement platform with inventory as a feature.
 Both touch inventory; they orient from opposite sides of the trade.

-For most SMBs whose primary pain is the procurement workflow itself — and especially for any operator running on a single POS like Shopify, Square, Toast, Faire, or Clover — LineNow is the larger and more useful system at a fraction of the cost.
+For teams whose primary pain is the procurement workflow itself — and especially for any operator running on a single POS like Shopify, Square, Toast, Faire, or Clover — LineNow is the more focused buyer-side system.
+Supplier replies, receiving variance, and invoice context stay connected before AP has to clean anything up.